letsdodigital/coding-hands-on/dair/learning_outcomes.md

   - Understand why data needs to be batched when training a network (LL3)
   - Understand what a sigmoid layer is and why it is used for probabilistic outputs (LL2)
 - Appreciate that the task we are performing is fairly simple and that more complex techniques exist (LL2)

+Part 2 content:
+- Be able to describe the high-level steps needed to implement a ML model (collect data, preprocess data, augment data, define model, compile model, train model, evaluate model) (LL2)
+- Be able to describe important metrics for a classifier (positive/negative predictive value, sensitivity and specificity) (LL2)
+- Be able to describe the statistical tests needed to evaluate a binary classifier (F1 score, AUC and ROC curves) (LL2)
+- Be able to give a broad overview of the common metrics that are used with other types of machine learning model (softmax for multiclass classifiers, pixel accuracy and intersection over union (IoU) for segmentation) (LL2)
+- Be able to discuss the uses, advantages, and disadvantages of more modern approaches to machine learning (stable diffusion, large language models) (LL2) (LL4)

 *Maybe a radiologist/senior clinician could speak about the features that the bot may be dectecting in each scan?*